THE VFA PIONEER HISTORIES PROJECT

 JW: When did you learn about the women’s movement?

-At that time, I got involved with local politics and was to support a woman candidate for city council as a progressive candidate.
+At that time, I got involved with local politics to support a woman candidate for city council as a progressive candidate.
 Not really because she was a feminist.
 We weren’t really using that language at that time.
-I would say it was in 1971, this was Loni Hancock.
-She ended up having quite a bit of elected offices but she did not win in ’69.
+This was 1969 and we worked to elect Loni Hancock.
+She ended up serving in several elected offices but she did not win in ’69.

 JW: What was it like to really hear other women articulating what you were thinking?

-RCB: Well, it was really liberating.
+RCB: Well, it was very liberating.
 I know that’s a cliche, but it actually really was quite remarkable.
 Now, it was an interesting time.
 So, shall I get a little expansive here?

 JW: Sure.
 Please.

-RCB: So, because Loni was elected to the city council and her slate was not the other two people that were supposed to be progressives [who were] elected along with her…First of all, let me just digress.
+RCB: So, because Loni was elected to the city council and the other two elected turned out not to be very progressive, she was having a difficult experience.
+I need to digress here.
 By this time, I was already working for Ron Dellums, so I’d been very involved with the political world at that point.

 JW: Let me interrupt you and say explain who Ron is.

 RCB: Okay.
 Ron Dellums was elected in 1971.
-An African American, radical, progressive man, who was the first anti-war candidate who was actually elected.
+An African American, radical, progressive man, who was the first anti-war candidate who was actually elected to Congress on an anti-war platform.
 And he was a psychiatric social worker.
-I worked in the district office in Oakland, Berkeley, his basic constituency at that time.
+I worked in the district office in Oakland.
+He had served on the Berkeley City Council until his election to Congress.
 And because of that, he expected us all to continue to work at the local level.
 On our own time.
-And so, this April coalition, he was kind of the head of it, the titular head, in a way, and he was always the top of any ticket that we ran.
+And so, he was kind of the titular head of the April Coalition and he was always the top of any ticket that we ran.

 So, we did approach the women’s movement from that construct, which was not always easy.
 We had our own group which really did start out to support this one person and morphed into something else.
-We were all also involved in a conference called Beyond Anger, and it was a women’s conference.
+We were all also involved in a conference called Beyond Anger– a women’s conference.
 Some people walked out.
-We didn’t quite achieve the Beyond Anger part, but it was the beginning of, for us, the opening up of where there are some conflicts among women, because in our little group, there weren’t those conflicts.
+We didn’t quite achieve the Beyond Anger part, but it was the beginning of, for us, the opening up of where there were some conflicts among women, because in our little group, there weren’t those conflicts.

 I mean, it’s a Saturday morning, he’s in daycare the rest of the time.
 I’m going to be with my kid.
 So, I didn’t continue to participate in those particular groups because I didn’t have the time on some level.
 I also didn’t want to continue to struggle and argue with other women.
 I thought we need to come together where we can.
 And then that ended up moving me a little bit more into politics itself, as opposed to just women’s issues.